etnichols/nyc-interactive-map/README.md

     - Population density
     - Avg. income
 - Think about animations
+  - Could use D3....
-- Flexbox tutorial: how do I center my NYC Boroughs
+- ~~Flexbox tutorial: how do I center my NYC Boroughs~~
 - Make a header component
+- Better way to deal with SVG width and height rather than hardcoding

 ---